Bodhendra Saraswati II: Early life

 Bodhendra was born to Kesavapanduranga Yogi and Suguna in the beginning of 17th century (in the year 1610) at Kanchipuram, which was then headquarters of Kanchi matha.
 The couple did not have children for a long time and believed that they were blessed by the devotion to Viswakendra Saraswati (Athmabodhar), the 58th Jagathguru of the Kanchi Matha.
 The child was named Purushotaman by Viswakendra Saraswati.

-Seeing the extraordinary qualities and immense potentialities of the child, to render incalculable good to humanity, Sri Viswakendra Saraswati requested his parents to hand over the child to the Kanchi Matha with the pious hope of making the child succeed him.
-The parents willingly gave the child to the mutt.
-The child attained extra ordinary mastery over Sruti and the Smriti.
+Seeing the qualities and potential of the child, the jagadguru Sri Viswakendra Saraswati requested his parents to hand over the child to the Kanchi Matha with the hope of making the child succeed him.
+The parents willingly gave the child to this religious center of Vedic learning.
+The child attained mastery over Sruti and the Smriti.
 It gradually dawned on him that nama sankeerthanam (chanting of Lord Rama's name) would fetter the cycles of death and birth in Kali Yuga.
-He chanted Rama nama (the name of Lord Rama) one lakh times every day.
+He chanted Rama nama (the name of Lord Rama) one thousand times every day.